Skip the takeout and make this Vegetable Tofu Lo Mein instead ... it's ready fast and tastes so delicious!

 - Give sauce a quick stir and pour into pan.

-- Use a pair of tongs (or two spoons) to mix together noodles, vegetables, and tofu.
+- Using a pair of tongs (or two spoons), mix together noodles, vegetables, and tofu until sauce coats ingredients.
+Remove from heat.

 P.S.
-My favorite New York neighborhood for great Chinese is Flushing, Queens.
-I love the noodles at Biang!, and the dumplings at Tianjin Dumpling House are super delicious and filling.
+By the way, if you're looking for great Chinese food in New York City, take a day trip to Flushing, Queens.
+My all-time fave NYC Chinese restaurant is Xi'an Famous Foods (they also have locations in Manhattan and Brooklyn), and the dumplings at Tianjin Dumpling House are super delicious and filling, too.
 After you eat, visit Flushing Meadows Corona Park to walk off your meal!